ShawnChenXHC/clio-blogs/webpack-article-2/working-draft.md

 ![Webpack Memory Plot Old Space](assets/plot-old-space.png) https://plot.ly/~XiaoChenClio/1/

-As we reduced the maximum size of the old space, Webpack took longer to build our project, but the amount of memory it consumed also decreased.
+As we reduced the maximum size of the old space, Webpack took longer to build our project because the V8 engine had to spent more time in garbage collection, but the amount of memory it consumed also decreased.
 We found `--max-old-space-size=1024` to be a sweet spot, as it reduced the the maximum memory used by around 400mb, at the acceptable cost of +10s in total compile time.

 It is also worth noting `--max-old-space-size` will have no effect on parallel processes spawned during compilation, such as `fork-ts-checker`.
 It only affects the immediate Node process it is passed to.

-### Key takeaways

-TODO Make this flow more

-1. Good tooling is essential to solving any problem.
-Without it, you can't properly diagnose a problem nor can you validate different hypotheses
-2. Node let's you control the size of V8's old space; setting it to a lower value can help reduce the amount of memory Webpack takes to compile your project, at the cost of longer compile times.

-Admittedly, the effectiveness of the methods described in blackbox approach is limited:

-1. While `profile-memory.js` gives you a good high-level overview of your Webpack project, it does not tell you exactly where the memory usage is coming from
-2. While limiting old max space size may help reduce memory usage, it comes at the cost of longer runtimes and also have to be adjusted and increased over time as your project grows
+Ultimately, however, the effectiveness of the blackbox methods described above is limited.
+First, while `profile-memory.js` tells you exactly how much of the system's resources Webpack is using, when used on its own, it doesn't give you any clues as to **why** Webpack needs all of that memory.
+Second, while limiting the maximum size of the old space can help reduce memory usage, it comes at the cost of longer runtimes and have to be adjusted over time as your project scales and grows.

-Not satisfied with the blackbox approach?
-Well, neither were we.
-To make a medical analogy, if our Webpack memory issue was a sickness, then the blackbox approach has just told us exactly what our symptoms are and what a painkiller might be.
-But the true cause of our sickness is yet unknown.
-For that, we will need something more powerful.
+So with the insights that we have gained through the blackbox approach serving as a foundation, we put on our safari hats and plunged deep into the Webpack jungle.
+It's time for a "whitebox" approach.

 ## The Whitebox Approach

+### TL;DR

+* Identify and profile memory consumers in your Webpack set-up.
+Know what pieces incur the heaviest cost and prioritize optimization efforts accordingly.
+* If the time trade-off is acceptable, reduce the number of processes that are running parallel on the same machine
+* Scale horizontally (Across multiple machines) if possible

-Following the blackbox approach, we put on our safari hats and delve deep into our Webpack project.
-Our plan was, plain and simple, to identify the cause of Webpack's voracious demand for memory.
-In an ideal world, we would have identified a single issue, perhaps an non-optimized plugin, that both used a lot of memory and for which a straight-forward solution exists.
+In the whitebox approach, we "upacked" our Webpack project in search of one thing and one thing only: the cause of Webpack's voracious demand for memory.
+In an ideal world, we would have identified a single issue, perhaps an non-optimized plugin, that both used a lot of memory and for which a better-optimized alternative exists.
 However, if this were the case, I would have told you about it by now.

 The reality, as you can tell, didn't turn out so neatly.
-As opposed to finding that one silver bullet solution, the whitebox approach instead gave us:
+As opposed to finding that one silver bullet solution, our safari instead yielded:

 * **Three** strategies for identifying memory bottlenecks
-* **Two** domain-specific solutions for reducing memory usage
+* **One** project-specific solutions for reducing memory usage
 * **One** surprising discovery about our Webpack build

-And it is these things that I would like to now share with you.

-### Key takeaways

-* Identify and profile memory consumers in your Webpack set-up.
-Know what pieces incur the heaviest cost and prioritize optimization efforts accordingly.
-* If the time trade-off is acceptable, reduce the number of processes that are running parallel on the same machine
-* Scale horizontally (Across multiple machines) if possible

-### Three Strategies
+### Three Whitebox Strategies

-Continuing with the safari analogy, you might think of these strategies as the "tracks" we followed in our hunt.
-Not all of them led to solutions, but each approached the memory issue from a different angle and, as a result, deserves to be mentioned here.
+#### 1: Profiling plugins and loaders

 In our first strategy, we examined the way we configured Webpack.
 Generally speaking, a Webpack project is configurable in three different ways: by adjusting Webpack's native options, by adding custom plugins, and by adding custom loaders.
 In our case, since we did not see anything suspicious with our native options, we focused on our plugins and loaders instead.